 (b) gluing/screwing dowel roads to the bottom of the shelves so that they would sit snugly on the spurs without having to screw them down, and thereby allowing them to slide back and forth as needed

 The result: the Moorhead Mark I upright desk was a success.
 I’m now on Mark IV, but they’re all pretty much the same – they mainly differ because the “stuff” from my attic is somewhat varied.
-In Mk 1, the rails alone acted as the uprights – but it was a bit too bouncy.
-In Mk 2 I added additional uprights, separate from the rails, for more rigidity.
+In Mk 1, the rails alone acted as the uprights – but it was a bit too bouncy. for the Mk 2 I added additional uprights, separate from the rails, for more rigidity.
 In Mk 4 I just built a rectangle of wood and screwed the uprights on to it.
 Both approaches work well.

 Mark 2 Desk